IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 }
 ```

+See https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-database for an example of VM configured to connect to a PostgreSQL DB.

 ## Timeouts

 ibm_database provides the following [Timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) configuration options:

-* `create` - (Default 40 minutes) Used for Creating Instance.
+* `create` - (Default 60 minutes) Used for Creating Instance.
-* `update` - (Default 10 minutes) Used for Updating Instance.
+* `update` - (Default 20 minutes) Used for Updating Instance.
 * `delete` - (Default 10 minutes) Used for Deleting Instance.

 ICD instance create typically takes between 10 to 20 minutes.
 Delete and update in minutes.
+Provisioning time can be unpredictable.
+If the apply fails due to a timeout, import the database resource after it has finished creation.

 ## Argument Reference